enzet/map-machine/README.md

 | <span style="white-space: nowrap;">`-s`</span>, <span style="white-space: nowrap;">`--size`</span> `<width>,<height>` | resulting image size |

 plus [map configuration options](#map-options)

+### Downloading data

+Map Machine downloads data in two stages.

+First, it fetches the raw OSM data for the specified or computed bounding box from the [OpenStreetMap API](https://wiki.openstreetmap.org/wiki/API_v0.6).
+The response is cached as an `.osm` file in the `cache` directory.

+Second, the OSM API only returns data that falls within the requested bounding box.
+This means large multipolygon relations (e.g. lakes or reservoirs) may be incomplete: some outer ways that lie outside the bounding box are missing.
+Map Machine detects these incomplete relations and fetches their full geometry from the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API).
+Overpass responses are also cached in the `cache` directory.

+You can skip the download entirely by passing your own OSM or Overpass JSON file with the `--input` option.
+The Overpass step can be disabled with the `--no-overpass` flag.
+When disabled, Map Machine will attempt to reconstruct water polygons from the partial data by completing boundaries along the bounding box edges.

 ## Tile generation